 - Attack Animal: While not really an animal, dwarf spider droids have less sentience than average battle droids, so its common for them to act as such to battle droids.
 Often times they're set to just patrol an area like a mechanical guard dog.

 - Attack Its Weakpoint: Their underbellies are less armored than the rest of them.

-- Glass Cannon: Their concentrated firepower is enough to take down heavily armored AT-TE's, but their dependency on a long range central cannon made them vulnerable in close quarters.
+- Glass Cannon: Their concentrated firepower is enough to take down heavily armored AT-TEs, but their dependency on a long-range central cannon make them vulnerable in close quarters.

 - Glowing Mechanical Eyes: Four of them, which is particularly chilling when they are roaming around in the dark.